Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Background

 The explainability problem can be divided into model explanation and outcome explanation problems~\citep{xai-survey4}.

 \emph{Model explanation} searches for an interpretable and transparent global explanation of the original model.
 Various papers have developed techniques to explain neural networks and tree ensembles using single decision tree~\citep{craven_exp1,KRISHNAN_exp2,Pedro_exp4} and rule sets~\citep{Deng_exp5,Andrews_exp6}.
-Some approaches are model-agnostic, e.g. Golden Eye, PALM~\citep{Andreas_exp7,Krishnan_exp8,Zien_exp9}.
+Some approaches are model-agnostic, such as Golden Eye and PALM~\citep{Andreas_exp7,Krishnan_exp8,Zien_exp9}.

 \emph{Outcome explanation} needs to provide an explanation for a specific prediction from the model.
 This explanation need not be a global explanation or explain the internal logic of the model.
 Model-specific approaches for deep neural networks (CAM, Grad-CAM~\citep{Khosla_cam,grad-cam}), and model agnostic approaches (LIME, MES~\citep{ribeiro_why_2016,Turner2016_MES}) have been proposed.
 These are either feature attribution or model simplification methods.
-Example based approaches are another kind of explainability techniques used to explain a particular outcome.
-In this work, we focus on counterfactual explanations which is an example-based approach.
+Example-based approaches are another kind of explainability technique used to explain a particular outcome.
+This work focuses on counterfactual explanations (CFEs), which is an example-based approach.

-By definition, counterfactual explanations are applicable to supervised machine learning setup where the desired prediction has not been obtained for a datapoint.
-The majority of research in this area has applied counterfactual explanations to classification setting, which consists of several labeled datapoints that are given as input to the model, and the goal is to learn a function mapping from the input datapoints (with say m features) to labels.
+By definition, CFEs are applicable to supervised machine learning setups where the desired prediction has not been obtained for a datapoint.
+The majority of research in this area has applied CFEs to classification settings, which consists of several labeled datapoints that are given as input to the model, and the goal is to learn a function mapping from the input datapoints (with, say, m features) to labels.
 In classification, the labels are discrete values. $\mathcal{X}^m$ is used to denote the input space of the features, and $\mathcal{Y}$ is used to denote the output space of the labels.
 The learned function is the mapping $f: \mathcal{X}^m \to \mathcal{Y}$, which is used to predict labels for unseen datapoints in the future.